At least 4 killed as train derails in southern German Alps

 Police said on Twitter that four people were killed.
 They put the number of injured at about 30, 15 of whom were seriously injured and taken to hospitals.

 The cause of the derailment was still being investigated.
-It wasn’t clear how many people were on the train at the time, but officials said several students were on board heading home from school for the Whitsun holiday.
+About 140 people were on the train at the time, including numerous students heading home from school for the Whitsun holiday.

-Bavaria’s governor said he was shocked and saddened by the disaster.
-“We grieve with the relatives of the victims and wish all who were injured a speedy recovery,” he said.
+German Chancellor Olaf Scholz and Bavaria’s governor, Markus Soeder, expressed shock and sorrow at the disaster.

+“Everything is being done to help those who were injured, to whom we wish a speedy recovery,” Scholz said.
+“Our thoughts are with the relatives.”

-“The students in particular were looking forward to the holidays,” he said.
-“Lots of respect and thanks to the rescue services for their swift help.”
+Soeder said that students on the train had been looking forward to the holidays.

+“Lots of respect and thanks to the rescue services for their swift help,” he tweeted.

 The line between Garmisch-Partenkirchen and Oberau, north of the accident site, was closed.
 The area is near the Austrian border.